 Lime fruit has enjoyed a boost in popularity in the U.S. in the past few decades.
-This has prompted many home gardeners to plant a lime tree of their own in their garden.
+This has prompted many home gardeners to plant a lime tree of their own.
 Whether you live in an area where lime trees can grow outdoors year round or if you must grow your lime tree in a container, growing lime trees can be rewarding and fun.
 In this article we will talk about how to plant a lime tree and go over some lime tree tips.

 How to Plant a Lime Tree